Young Life: Celebrate Earth Day with Fredericksburg Parks and Rec

 Throughout the week, families can participate in Fredericksburg’s first-ever Virtual BioBlitz.
 “Participants can take on the role of citizen scientists and become part of an exciting, international collaborative experiment, collecting data on local plants and animals that can be used by scientists,” said outdoor recreation supervisor Callie Brown.

 Families can participate on their own time at one of the city’s parks, or any place they choose in Fredericksburg.
-Prizes will be awarded for the most observations recorded and the most species found at Motts Run Reservoir, Alum Spring Park, Old Mill Park, Dixon Park, and the City of Fredericksburg as a whole between April 11–17.
-Prizes range from bird houses and bird feeders to gift cards from local merchants.
-Winners will be announced on April 23.
+Prizes will be awarded for the most observations recorded and the most species found at Motts Run Reservoir, Alum Spring Park, Old Mill Park, Dixon Park and the City of Fredericksburg as a whole between April 11–17.
+Prizes range from birdhouses and bird feeders to gift cards from local merchants.
+Winners will be announced April 23.

 Chalk & Talk Art Contest

-The Festival’s Chalk & Talk Art Contest participants can display their artistic skills as well as their creativity by drawing an Earth Day-themed image or design with sidewalk chalk at any site they choose from April 15–17.
-Participants can use their own chalk or pick up a set of chalk at several designated locations.
+In the festival’s Chalk & Talk Art Contest, participants can display their artistic skills, as well as their creativity, by drawing an Earth Day-themed image or design with sidewalk chalk at any site they choose from April 15–17.
+Participants can use their own chalk or pick up a set at several designated locations.
 The artists photograph their creations and submit them to Brown at CMBrown@Fredericksburgva.gov.
-All photos that are sent in will be posted on the Fred Parks and Rec Facebook page, and those that receive the most “likes” will win prizes that will be announced on April 23.
+All photos that are sent in will be posted on the Fred Parks and Rec Facebook page, and those that receive the most “likes” will win prizes that will be announced April 23.

-Concert NightThe Earth Day Festival’s free concert will be held on April 16 at Old Mill Park and will feature the Cat’s Meow! band.
-In addition, the evening will include a presentation by Earthquest, a nonprofit organization that promotes environmental and conservation education through demonstrations with their non-releasable birds of prey and rescued parrots that highlight their special features and adaptations.
+Concert NightThe Earth Day Festival’s free concert will be held April 16 at Old Mill Park and will feature the Cat’s Meow! and Darcy Dawn.
+In addition, the evening will include a presentation by Earthquest, a nonprofit organization that promotes environmental and conservation education through demonstrations with its nonreleasable birds of prey and rescued parrots that highlight their special features and adaptations.

 Families are invited to bring their blankets and lawn chairs, and food vendors will be on-site to provide refreshments.
 Gates will open at 6 p.m.

-The festival will be followed with a Happy Earth-Day party for children ages 5-12 on April 22 at 2 p.m., at Motts Run Reservoir.
+The festival will be followed with a Happy Earth Day party for ages 5–12 on April 22 at 2 p.m. at Motts Run Reservoir.
 The event will feature classic birthday-party games with an Earth Day twist.
 Tickets are $6 per child and all children must be accompanied by a non-paying adult.
-Pre-registration is required.
+Preregistration is required.

 “All of these events offer an opportunity for families to explore and enjoy the wonders of nature.
 Getting outdoors is nurturing and sparks a new sense of curiosity and the desire to explore more,” said Brown.